19hours/sg-statutes/Acts/Central Provident Fund Act.md

 [15/2006 wef 01/07/2006]

-(iv) the minimum sum set aside by the member under subsection (6) has been exhausted on account of withdrawals made by him under subsection (7); or
+(iv) the minimum sum set aside by the member under subsection (6) has been exhausted on account of withdrawals made by him under subsection (7), the payment by him of the premium referred to in section 27L(1), or both; or

 [15/2006 wef 01/07/2006]